-Multi-Purpose Travel Gear
+Leveraging Multi-Purpose Travel Gear

-Pack the Super-Mom Travel Tote Bag
+Preparing the Super-Parent Travel Tote Bag

 Traveling with a well-stocked tote bag can be a game-changer for any parent.
 Instead of each child bringing an array of items that ultimately clutter the back seat, prepare one large tote bag with all the essentials.

 Pack it with games, books, maps, toys, snacks, and any other items that might be needed to quell the incessant, “Are we there yet?”
 Keep this tote at the feet of an adult in the front, so you’re prepared for any requests.